Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

  * Maintain average MI of 75+ and CycComp to 5 or less in 95% of methods
  * 60% test coverage with 99% of happy-path therein (in non-GUI code)

-User Levels (and corresponding Site-Description delimiters)...
+User Levels (and corresponding License Code delimiters)...
  0. Eval (Unlicensed, Time Limited, Limited Undo, No Support, No Admin)
  1. Deactivated (abuse deactivates most latent)     en-dash, not a hyphen: –
  2. Standard (Regular licensed version)                            hyphen: -